 • Personalize instruction for each student based on assessment data.

 I hope this letter finds you and your family well.

-As always, please do not hesitate to call me if you have ideas, questions, or concerns.
+As always, please do not hesitate to call me with any concerns, ideas, or questions.

 Principal of Boarding School Operations

 907-656-2053 ext 108